 • In a separate bowl, whisk all the dry ingredients together and add to the wet ingredients.
 Mix to combine.

-• When everything almost incorporated add the raspberries and white chocolate chips and stir with a wooden spoon.
+• When everything almost incorporated add the raspberries and white chocolate chips and fold with a wooden spoon or rubber spatula.

 • Press the dough into the baking dish so that it is flat and fills the whole pan.

-• Bake 22-24 minutes.
+• Bake 22-24 minutes or until a toothpick comes out clean.
 Let them cool for a few minutes and then drizzle with melted white chocolate.

 Nutrition